Equivalence in financial services

 According to the European Commission, the aim of the equivalence decision is not to liberalise international trade in financial services, but a cross-border instrument to manage financial activity of market players in a way that respects standards of prudential rules as the EU does internationally.

 There is a recognition that equivalence has become a significant tool in the EU and one of the main powers of the Commission when it comes to financial services.
 In his speech, Valdis Dombrovskis, the Commissioner responsible for financial services, has highlighted the efficiency of the policy.
-In the occasion, he took the opportunity to talk about the new EU's comprehensive approach and legislative improvements for the granting of equivalence to third countries.
+On the occasion, he took the opportunity to talk about the new EU's comprehensive approach and legislative improvements for the granting of equivalence to third countries.
 In addition, it outlines the way the Commission and the European Supervisory Authorities monitor the situation in the countries to which an equivalence decision has been taken.

 Context and scope

 The 2008 financial crisis triggered a series of regulations at EU level in regard to financial services.
 All of the main post-crisis legislation contain equivalence clauses (Note: Including: Credit Rating Agencies Regulation (2009), the Alternative Investment Fund Managers Directive (2011), the European Market Infrastructure Regulation (2012) and the new Market in Financial Instruments Directive (2014)) stipulating the need for third countries to have equivalent EU rules (in addition to the need to follow EU rules once operating in the Single Market or doing business with EU counterparties).
 What equivalence clauses do is that they encourage third countries wanting to have access to the EU market to align their domestic rules to EU rules or, on the other hand, it increases the costs for third countries as they will have to be subject to EU requirements in addition to home regulation.